Establishing a good relationship with you dog

 We all enjoy spending time with our dogs, but we can run into problems if they become too dependent on us.
 Especially, if they get human attention 'on tap' when they're with us.
 While you can spend as much time as you like interacting with your dog, there are some simple rules you can follow if you want a calm, well-behaved pet.

 You decide when to give your dog attention - not them!

 It's up to you to decide when you want to talk, pet or play with your dog.
 Give them attention whenever you like, except for when they're demanding it.
 Don't talk, pet, play or even look at your dog if they demand attention from you.

-- You decide when you want to talk, pet or play¿ remember you are rewarding whatever your dog is doing at the time.
-Unless you want a dog that jumps up or nudges your elbow ignore these behaviours.
-Instead teach your dog that sitting quietly is the best way to get your attention!
+Remember, by giving your dog attention, you're rewarding whatever they're doing at the time.
+Unless you want a dog that jumps up or nudges your elbow, ignore these behaviours.
+Instead, teach your dog that sitting quietly is the best way to get your attention!

-- When you come home only say hello if your dog is quiet.
-If your dog is excited or greets you over-enthusiastically, ignore him/her until he/she settles and then say hello.
+When you come home, only say hello if your dog is quiet.
+If your dog is excited or greets you over-enthusiastically, ignore them until they settle and then say hello.

-If your dog is worried about something and you always respond by giving attention, they may become anxious when left alone.
-Not giving your dog attention 'on tap¿ whenever they ask for it will help ensure that your dog is confident on their own when you are not `available¿ to give reassurance.
+If your dog is worried about something and you always respond by giving them attention, they may become anxious when they're left alone.
+Not giving your dog attention 'on tap', whenever they ask for it, will help ensure that they're confident on their own when you're not around to reassure them.

-By following these rules you can make sure all interactions with your dog are positive and consistent.
-At the same time this helps ensure that your dog doesn¿t become too dependent on you.
+By following these rules, you can make sure all interactions with your dog are positive and consistent.
+At the same time, ensuring your dog doesn't become too dependent on you.

-Acknowledgements are made to Dr Rachel Casey, Dr Emily Blackwell and Dr John Bradshaw.
-Read more about our Expert contributors.
+With acknowledgements to Dr Rachel Casey, Dr Emily Blackwell and Dr John Bradshaw.
+Read more about our expert contributors.